 On the platform citizens can find information about the inhabitants of the city, education and science, geographical data, information about laws and justice, administration, budget and taxes and much more.
 By combining all of this data on one platform, people don’t need to navigate through five different websites but can find all the necessary information right there and then.
 It has become the go-to platform for information about Paderborn.

-The first data sets on the central Open Data platform are expected to be made available to the public in the first quarter of 2021.
+The first data sets on the central Open Data platform are expected to be made available to the public in the third quarter of 2021.
 The data sets and services on the platform will be gradually expanded with the participation of citizens.

 At Sirus, innovation is at our core.
 We strive to help build the smart cities of the future, and Paderborn City is now part of this innovative future.
 We are proud to be a part of this collaboration, and if you are to – be sure to follow us on LinkedIn for updates!